Two Best Mom Journals: Rediscovering YOU

 For moms rediscovering themselves, the questions help you put yourself first.
 All questions ask only about yourself or your opinion so you will actually focus on yourself for some mom self-care when you have a bit of free time.

-The mix of questions in this mom journal was also perfect because personally I would sometimes get mad at myself thinking “I have no idea what the answer is, how could I not know this about myself”.
+You may have a moment of being mad at myself thinking “I have no idea what the answer is, how could I not know this about myself”.
 But then there was a question like “Do you always wear identical socks?”.
 Seems like a light, silly question, but it is helpful because it has a concrete answer to know easily.

 - Sharing the Questions & Answers – It actually becomes fun answering the questions so share them with your spouse, your mom friends or your own mom!
 It’s so interesting to hear each others’ answers no matter how different or similar they are.